microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

 As such, the details on registering an Azure AD application for MS 365 Defender are different for application and delegated user auth scenarios.
 Please see the above links for more information.
-Notably, delegated user auth scenarios do not require a application credential and thus is preferrable.
+Notably, delegated user auth scenarios do not require a application credential and thus is preferable.

 For delegated user auth scenarios, ensure that the application has a "Mobile or Desktop Application" redirect URI configured as `http://localhost`.